AY2122S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

 #### Implementation

-To implement the undo feature, we need to record the status of PlaceBook after executing a certain command, so that we restore PlaceBook to its previous status by using that piece of recorded information.
+To implement the undo feature, we need to record the status of PlaceBook after executing a certain command, so that we can restore PlaceBook to its previous status by using that piece of recorded information.

 We use a `State` to describe the status of PlaceBook at a certain time.
-The `State` contains a `Contacts` and a `Schedule`.
+The `State` contains a `Contacts`, a `Schedule`, a `Predicate<Person>`, a `Predicate<Appointment>` and a `command word`.
 After every execution of the normal commands, we create a new `State` instance to record the status of PlaceBook after executing that command.
 This `State` instance is like a snapshot of the PlaceBook at a certain moment.